Understanding User Access in Linux with "chmod"

 chmod a+x sample.sh

-is called on a directory, passing this option would apply the change to all objects that are under that directory-v
+-R: Whenchmodis called on a directory, passing this option would apply the change to all objects that are under that directory-v: The is the famousverboseoptions that is commonly found in many cli commands.

 Playing around with chmod